 There are more than 200 species of plants growing in the park.
 Local fauna includes leaf monkeys and macaques (seen in the afternoon along the main road near Sumber Kelompok); rusa and barking deer; and some wild pigs, squirrels, buffalo, iguanas, pythons and green snakes.
 There were once tigers, but the last confirmed sighting was in 1937 – and that one was shot.
 The birdlife is prolific, with many of Bali's some 300 species found here, including the very rare Bali starling.

 Just getting off the road a bit on one of the many trails transports you into the heart of nature.
-One discordant note: hikes in fuel prices have seen lots of vendors along the road selling firewood taken from the forest.

 All hikers must be accompanied by an authorised guide.
 It's best to arrive the day before you want to hike and make arrangements at the park offices.